Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that Mango Hill's median income is $56,801 and average income is $67,728.
 This is similar to national averages but lower than Greater Brisbane's median of $58,236 and average of $72,799.
-Based on a 9.91% Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $62,430 (median) and $74,440 (average).
+By September 2025, adjusted for a 9.91% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $62,430 (median) and $74,440 (average).
 According to the 2021 Census, Mango Hill's household, family, and personal incomes are at the 74th percentile nationally.
-The predominant income cohort in Mango Hill is 42.0% of locals (7,531 people) earning between $1,500 and $2,999, which aligns with the surrounding region's 33.3%.
-High housing costs consume 18.0% of income, but strong earnings place disposable income at the 72nd percentile.
+Income distribution shows that 42.0% of locals (7,533 people) earn between $1,500 - 2,999, similar to the surrounding region where this cohort represents 33.3%.
+Housing costs consume 18.0% of income, but strong earnings place disposable income at the 72nd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income